Rep. McKinley bill would preserve coal, natural gas jobs

 Although, in the fact sheet released by the White House, the proposal has an extensive section detailing the wealth of jobs the investments in renewables will create.

-However, the fate of the Clean Future Act is yet to be determined at it makes its way through Congress.
+However, the fate of the Clean Future Act is yet to be determined as it makes its way through Congress.

 Commented